 Home > 2017 ICD-10-CM Diagnosis Codes > Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified R00-R99 > General symptoms and signs R50-R69 > Pain, unspecified R52-

-R52 is a specific ICD-10-CM code that can be used to specify a diagnosis.
+R52 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A disorder characterized by the sensation of marked discomfort, distress or agony.

 An unpleasant sensation induced by noxious stimuli which are detected by nerve endings of nociceptive neurons.

 Causing physical or psychological misery, pain or distress.

 Intensely discomforting, distressful, or agonizing sensation associated with trauma or disease, with well-defined location, character, and timing.